appetiser-marketing-production/appetiser-seo/readme.md

 ## Description

-Appetiser SEO Manager is a lightweight plugin that adds essential SEO enhancements to your WordPress site.
+Appetiser SEO Manager is a lightweight plugin that adds essential SEO enhancements to our website.
 It works alongside plugins like Yoast SEO and is designed to extend core SEO features with automated tools.

 ---